Krzysztof-Budnik/Web-Scraping/README.md

 ## **Description**
 Repository dedicated for all my data download mini-projects, compleded via variuos web scraping methods. </br>
-I use aquired data for my porfolio analytical projects whrere I attempt to identify the structure of the datasets and </br>
+I use aquired data for my porfolio analytical projects where I attempt to identify the structure of the datasets and </br>
-hiden patterns reviling intresting insights.
+find hiden patterns / valuable insights.

 ## **List of Projects**